Seniors with low vision or disabilities can still enjoy reading

 - A wide variety of the most current reading material, including best sellers, biographies, fictional works, how-to books, magazines, and music scores

-Who is eligible for NLS books
+Who is Eligible for NLS Books?

-Who’s eligible (summarized, full details here):
+Who’s eligible? (summarized, see full details here):

 - Blind persons with 20/200 vision or less in the better eye with correcting lenses